Ultimate Custom Home Buyers Guide:

 Choosing a builder

-How did it go with the timeline and budget?
+- How did they handle the timeline and budget?

-Did you ever feel they were being dishonest?
+- Did you ever feel they were dishonest?

 Cost-Plus or Fixed Price